Life can be busy and demanding, so it is vital to have a safe, secure, and comfortable space.

 During the day, it is great to let in as much light as possible.
 It helps you to feel great and get off to a productive day.
 But as evening falls, curtains that aren’t thick enough can keep letting in too much light.

 The quickest and most cost-effective way to have a great balance is to double up.
-Have a blackout blind that can be rolled up and a lighter voile layer to retain privacy during the day.
+Have a blackout blind that can be rolled up and a lighter voile layer to retain privacy during the day or use external sun blinds.

 If swapping your current window dressing for blinds isn’t an option, then sleep masks are a pocket-friendly alternative.
 Even a high-quality one won’t set you back too much.Sleep masks are often slightly weighted to help keep your eyes closed and allow you to drift off to sleep.